HusseinDStudy/new_adopte1etudiant/docs/Authentication.md

 # Authentication and Authorization

-This document details the authentication and authorization mechanisms used in the "AdopteUnEtudiant" application.
+This document details the authentication and authorization mechanisms used in the "Adopte1Etudiant" application.

 ---